What is croup?

 What causes croup?

-Croup is caused by the same viruses that cause a cold.
+Croup is caused by the same viruses that cause a cold or influenza (flu).
 These are spread through coughing, sneezing and touching infected objects.

 How is croup treated?

-Most children with croup don’t need treatment.
-You can manage the symptoms in exactly the same way as for a cold.
-Encourage them to drink plenty of fluids and keep them calm, because your child can have more trouble breathing if they are upset, frightened or stressed.
+Most children with croup do not need treatment.
+You can manage the symptoms in the same way as for a cold.
+Encourage your child to drink plenty of fluids and keep them calm.
+They can have more trouble breathing if they are upset, frightened or stressed.

 If your child's croup gets worse or you are worried, take your child to their doctor or the nearest emergency department for help.

-Your doctor may prescribe medicines that can help reduce the inflammation and swelling such as oral corticosteroid medicine.
-Antibiotics won’t work because croup is caused by a virus.
+Your doctor may prescribe medicines, such as an oral corticosteroid medicine, that can help reduce the inflammation and swelling.
+Antibiotics will not work because croup is caused by a virus.
 Antibiotics treat only bacterial infections.

-A few children with croup need to go to hospital for observation, to ensure that they continue to be able to breath without difficulty.
-While in hospital, your child might initially receive nebulised adrenaline (adrenalin given via a face mask) to relieve the spasm and swelling until the steroids work.
+A few children with croup need to go to hospital for observation, to ensure that they continue to be able to breathe without difficulty.
+While in hospital, your child might initially receive nebulised adrenaline (adrenaline given via a face mask) to relieve the spasm and swelling until the steroids work.

 Can croup be prevented?

-There’s no way to prevent children from getting croup.
-However, there are a few things you can do to try to limit the spread of infection:
+There is no way to prevent children from getting croup.
+However, you can try to limit the spread of the viruses that cause croup from your child to other people by:

-- clean surfaces regularly to keep them free of germs
+- cleaning surfaces regularly to keep them free of germs

-- avoid sharing unwashed cups, plates, cutlery and other kitchen utensils
+- avoiding sharing unwashed cups, plates, cutlery and other kitchen utensils

 If your child has croup, keep them away from childcare and school until 3 days after the illness started.
-This will prevent them from spreading it to others.
+This will prevent them from spreading the virus that caused the croup to others.

 There won’t be any permanent damage from having croup.